 Meet P. J. Funnybunny in this humorous and touching Beginner Book by Marilyn Sadler and Roger Bollen.
 It’s Not Easy Being a Bunny tells the “tail” of P.J. and his quest to become something other than what he is.
 Is it more fun to be a bear, a bird, or a pig?
 Read along as P.J. tries to determine who he is—and where he belongs.

 Originally created by Dr. Seuss, Beginner Books encourage children to read all by themselves, with simple words and illustrations that give clues to their meaning.

-Marilyn Sadler and Roger Bollen have been writing and illustrating children’s books for 20 years.
-Their work has received many honors, including an IRA Classroom Choice Award and a Parents’ Choice Award.
-They both live in Ohio.
+Marilyn Sadler has been writing and illustrating children’s books for 20 years.
+Her work has received many honors, including an IRA Classroom Choice Award and a Parents’ Choice Award.
+She lives in Ohio.

 Published by Random House Books for Young Readers Sep 12, 1983| 48 Pages| 6-1/2 x 9| 3-7 years| ISBN 9780394861029

 People Who Read It’s Not Easy Being a Bunny Also Read